 All mutual funds carry a certain amount of risk.
-As with any mutual fund, there is no guarantee that the Fund will achieve its objective.
-Investment markets are unpredictable, and there will be certain market conditions where the Fund will not meet its investment objective and will lose money.
-The Fund's net asset value and returns will vary and you could lose money on your investment in the Fund and those losses could be significant.
-An investment in the Fund is not a complete investment program.
+As with any mutual fund, there is no guarantee that a Fund will achieve its objective.
+Investment markets are unpredictable, and there will be certain market conditions where a Fund will not meet its investment objective and will lose money.
+Each Fund's net asset value and returns will vary and you could lose money on your investment in the Fund and those losses could be significant.
+An investment in a Fund is not a complete investment program.

-The table below identifies the Fund's principal risks and non-principal risks.
+The table below identifies each Fund's principal risks and non-principal risks.